uptechteam/ios-cookbook/5-tests.md

 Although we don't aim for 100% code coverage, we keep it at a reasonable level.
 Ultimately, you decide by yourself what part of a specific project it is crucial to cover with tests and what kind of tests you need.

+Test class should be named like `TestingClassNameTests`, put every test file in the same directory that contains the main class.

 Name of tests should be like `func test_WhatWeTesting()`, for example:
 ```
 func test_isLoadingState()